gvwilson/thirdbit/src/fiction/leaderboard/index.md

 and had been on and off the leaderboard for years.
-A combination of fluctuating exchange rates and an automatic contract renewal someone had overlooked had catapulted him into the number one spot half an hour ago.
+A combination of fluctuating exchange rates and an automatic contract renewal someone had overlooked had catapulted him into the number one spot eight minutes ago.
 His handler,
-a German whiz kid named Joachim, had been trying frantically to unload stuff since then.
+a German whiz kid named Joachim, had been trying to unload stuff since then, but apparently it hadn't been enough.
-Apparently it hadn't been enough: a few seconds ago Senhor Mendonça had gone from briefly being the richest person in the world to permanently being dead.
+A few seconds ago Senhor Mendonça had gone from briefly being the richest person in the world to permanently being dead.